kokoro-aya/rustlings/README.md

 This repository hosts my submissions of the rustlings exercises, of version 5.6.1.

 Files such as tests, question descriptions, cargo configs, etc. are not committed.
+Coursewares are also omitted.

-Due to data corruption, only last 3 chapters are available.
-The `closures` section (first section of the first chapter of these 3) is also not available.
+Due to data corruption, only last 3 chapters are available:

+- Standard Library Types
+- Fearless Concurrency
+- Macros

 ## Disclaimer